kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/terraform-gcp/README.md

 * Forward local port to Grafana service: `kubectl port-forward service/prom-grafana 3000:service`
 * Go to [localhost:3000](http://localhost:3000) (login: admin, prom-operator)
 * Dashboards will be deployed automatically (if they are not visible, bounce the deployment by deleting the current Grafana pod.
 It will reload the ConfigMaps after it restarts.)

+# Destroy Infrastructure

+* Run 'terraform destroy' to stop and remove the created Kubernetes infrastructure